juju/juju/doc/design/juju-api-implementation-guide.md

 ### Scope

 The [Juju API Design Specification](juju-api-design-specificaion.md) shows how the core packages of the API are implemented.
-They provide a comunication between client and server using WebSockets and a JSON marshalling.
+They provide a communication between client and server using WebSockets and a JSON marshalling.
 Additionally the API server allows to register facades constructors for types and versions.
 Those are used to dispatch the requests to the responsible methods.